Area Rate Efficiency in Multi-Link Molecular Communications: Conclusion

 \section{Conclusion}

-In this paper, we focused on the spatial dimension of \ac{MC} systems.
+\scaleSectionBelow In this paper, we focused on the spatial dimension of \ac{MC} systems.
 We considered a \ac{3D} system with multiple independent and spatially distributed point-to-point transmission links, where the \ac{TXs} and the \ac{RXs} were positioned according to a regular grid pattern.
-We developed analytical expressions for the \ac{CIRs} of all existing \ac{TX}-\ac{RX} links, the optimal and suboptimal threshold values, which are used for threshold based detection, and the \ac{BER} of a single transmission link.
-Next, we proposed the \ac{ARE} as a new performance metric for \ac{MC} systems to characterize how efficiently given \ac{TX} and \ac{RX} areas are utilized for information transmission.
-Since space is a valuable resource in multi-link \ac{MC} scenarios, the \ac{ARE} is the relevant performance metric.
+We proposed the \ac{ARE} and \ac{ARTE} as new performance metrics for \ac{MC} systems to characterize how efficiently given \ac{TX} and \ac{RX} areas are utilized for information transmission.
+Since space is a valuable resource in multi-link \ac{MC} scenarios, the \ac{ARE} and \ac{ARTE} are relevant performance metrics.
+To evaluate the considered system in terms of its \ac{ARE}, we developed analytical expressions for the \ac{CIRs} of all existing \ac{TX}-\ac{RX} links, the optimal and suboptimal threshold values for detection, and the \ac{BER} of a single transmission link.
 Finally, we obtained quantitative results for the optimal spatial link density maximizing the \ac{ARE} of \ac{MC} systems.
-We showed that the maximum \ac{ARE} is strongly dependent on the number of released molecules and the concentration of the background noise, whereas the considered grid, the approximation error in the calculation of the threshold value, and the optimization of the receiver radius have only a minor impact on the maximum \ac{ARE}.
+We showed that the maximum \ac{ARE} is strongly dependent on the number of released molecules and the concentration of the background noise, whereas the considered grid and the approximation error in the calculation of the threshold value have only a minor impact on the maximum \ac{ARE}.
 Furthermore, we revealed that the optimal link density depends on the number of released molecules and the diffusion coefficient.
 On the other hand, our obtained results showed that the background noise concentration and the grid structure have a negligible impact on the optimal link density.